Generic Name: lacosamide (la KOE sa mide)

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of lacosamide on the baby.

 It is not known whether lacosamide passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.

 How should I take lacosamide?